rosberry/swift-style-guide/README.md

 ## License

-Rosberry Swift Code Style is available under the MIT license.
+Rosberry Swift Style Guide is available under the MIT license.
 See the LICENSE file for more info.